 The Real Estate Board of New York (REBNY) presents its findings for New York City’s residential market in its quarterly report.
 Although the upward trend in prices is unsurprising, readers will be interested in the breakdown, especially regarding condos and co-ops.

 For the first quarter, the number of homes sold rose 4% from the prior year to 10,391.
 Although the average price fell by less than 1%, the mean can be skewed by extremes at either end.
 It might be more useful to look at the median price, which increased by 2%.
-We will focus our attention to Manhattan and Brooklyn, the boroughs in which our readership has shown the most interest.
+We will focus our attention on Manhattan and Brooklyn, the boroughs in which our readership has shown the most interest.

 The island of Manhattan